psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

-    If a module is given as an entry point, the whole module will be added to ``backends`` and any class within it that is a subclass of ``BaseBackend`` will be registered.
+    If a module is given as an entry point, the whole module will be added to ``backends`` and any class within it that is a subclass of ``BaseBackend`` and defines ``winTypeName`` will be registered.
 This allows one to add multiple window backends to PsychoPy with a single plugin module.

 Example
 ~~~~~~~